-You are here: Oils The benefits and harms of grape seed oil
+You are here: Oils The benefits and harms of Black cumin oil

 In folk medicine, pine nuts for more than three centuries, used to treat all kinds of diseases.
 They have proven themselves as a universal remedy for diseases of the internal organs, teeth and gums, disorders of the gastrointestinal tract, decreased immunity.
 Cedar oil - less popular product.
 In the European part of Russia is the oil in the novelty and the stores began to appear recently.
 Oil of cedar nuts was very easy to use, because it can be used topically as a component for a massage, and the inside - as an additive to food or specifically for recovery of the body.
 What the properties of cedar oil, the benefits and harms of this unusual product, as well as its use in medicinal purposes and stored correctly describe later in this article.
 Composition cedar oil, its nutritional value pine nut oil consists of water, a small portion of the ash, carbohydrates, dietary fiber, protein, fat, and mono- and disaccharides.